 Who can be a surrogate mother?

-- Women who don’t smoke or consume alcohol or have any drug additions
+- Women who don’t smoke, consume alcohol or have any drug additions.

 How is a surrogate mother prepared?

-Specialists conduct a gynaecological examination, relevant blood tests and also check the psychological condition of the surrogate mother candidate to assess her suitability for pregnancy.
+Specialists conduct a gynecological examination, relevant blood tests and also check the psychological condition of the surrogate mother candidate to assess her suitability for pregnancy.